Powertec Workbench Levergym – The BEST Complete Guide – 2024

 Most of the “hacks” require minimal hacking, maybe an extra horse stall mat or two, a cable cuff, and some chain… It is typically connecting one piece of the gym, to another, to the squat bar, to the bench, whatever it might be.
 You only have to get crazy if you start getting into some of the hacks I mention below.

 I do like the addition of Fat Gripz to my pressing workouts, as I find it takes the strain off the wrists.
 But this is likely only for bigger athletes.
 With the newer model, you’ll want to grab some bands.
-I currently use Rogue Monster bands, but they are pretty much the same from every company.
+I currently use Living.Fit bands.

 The one attachment I really liked, if you are keeping the bench, is the Leg Lift-Curl Attachment.